Kekec852/NPCLib/README.md

 NPCLib
 ======

-This is NPCLib that alow you to spawn NPCs in CraftBukkit.
+NPCLib is a library that allows one to spawn NPCs in Craftbukkit.